cdalvaro/docker-salt-master/README.md

 Minion keys can be added automatically on startup to `docker-salt-master` by mounting the volume `/home/salt/data/keys` and copying the minion keys inside `keys/minions/` directory.

-**Note:** The directory `/home/salt/data/keys` is defined as a volume in the `docker-salt-master` image, so its contents can persist after the container is removed.
-However, it is _recommended to mount this directory to a named volume or a host directory_.
+**Note:** It is _recommended to mount this directory to a named volume or a host directory_.
 That way, you can manage your keys outside the container and avoid losing them when the container is removed.

 ```sh
 mkdir -p keys/minions